Skip To Main Content

 School Based Therapy

 We want all of our students to be healthy and ready to learn, and we recognize that strong mental health and wellness play a vital role in a student's growth and success.
 Students who are struggling with stress, anxiety or other concerns cannot focus on school work.
-That's why we’ve partnered with Solutions Community Counseling, Catalyst Counseling, and Cincinnati Children’s Hospital to help increase student access to high quality and affordable mental healthcare.
+That's why we’ve partnered with Catalyst Counseling and Cincinnati Children’s Hospital to help increase student access to high quality and affordable mental healthcare.

 After a rigorous needs assessment and interview process, Freedom Elementary identified Cincinnati Children's Hospital Medical Center (CCHMC) as our partner to help increase student access to high quality and affordable mental healthcare.